OrangoMango/MagicTriangle/README.md

 ## Run program

-Use the command `java -jar app/bin/MagicTriangle.jar`
+Use the command `java -jar app/bin/MagicTriangle.jar` or visit [this](https://repl.it/@OrangoMango/MagicTriangle) link.

 ## Pascals triangle